 Stroke Programs Overview

-Using electricity to stimulate and control a part of the body is known as Functional Electrical Stimulation or FES.
 The FES research for the rehabilitation of stroke survivors can be segmented into two primary categories: temporary therapies to improve recovery and replacing functions that cannot be recovered.